rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPschiatry.md

 Zoom to 2025, computational psychiatry is a well established Research discipline, with its own academic [journal](https://cpsyjournal.org).

-A version of ELIZA has been code in python https://github.com/wadetb/eliza
+A [python version of ELIZA](https://github.com/wadetb/eliza) is available for an appreciation of the original application.